cynthia-lam/a11cb908/README.md

 ## Next Steps

 If given more time, I would love to:
+- Implement the return-to-top button
 - Implement all the tabs (footer is currently just a skeleton)
-- Implement the return-to-top button
+- Clean up components by moving functions to another file or a custom hook
 - Really hone in on a theme/colour scheme including cohesive logos
 - Improve the overall look of the modal